Bhanususarla/Behavioral-Cloning/README.md

 # Behavioral-Cloning

+In this project, I used deep neural networks and convolutional neural networks to clone driving behavior.
+I trained, validated and tested a model using Keras.
+The model outputs a steering angle to an autonomous vehicle.

 1. My project includes the following files:
 2. model.py containing the script to create and train the model
 3. drive.py for driving the car in autonomous mode